facil-io/cstl/fio-stl.md

 Multiple allocators can be defined using the `FIO_MEMORY_NAME` macro, allowing different objects types to have different memory allocators, resulting in better cache locality and less contention in multi-threaded programs.

-The facil.io allocator also increases security by zero-ing out the memory earlier in it's lifetime and always returning zeroed out memory.
+The facil.io allocator also increases security by zero-ing out the memory earlier and always returning zeroed out memory (see default`FIO_MEMORY_INITIALIZE_ALLOCATIONS`).

 Reallocated memory might be filled with junk data after the valid data, but this allocator solves this issue by offering [`fio_realloc2`](#fio_realloc2).